-Nassima Ait Daoud Tiouririne, MDPractice Area: Neurosciences, Psychiatry Department: Psychiatry and Neurobehavioral Sciences Division: Center for Addiction Research and Education, Outpatient Psychiatry Title: Associate Professor of Psychiatry & Neurobehavioral Sciences ABMS Certification: American Board of Psychiatry & Neurology; American Board of Addiction Medicine
+Nassima Ait Daoud Tiouririne, MDPractice Area: Neurosciences & Behavioral Health Department: Psychiatry and Neurobehavioral Sciences Division: Center for Addiction Research and Education, Outpatient Psychiatry Title: Associate Professor of Psychiatry & Neurobehavioral Sciences ABMS Certification: American Board of Psychiatry & Neurology; American Board of Addiction Medicine

 Contact InformationP.O.
 Box 800623 Charlottesville, VA 22908 Phone: 434.243.0570 | Fax: 434.973.7031 Other Locations:

 Dr. Tiouririne graduated from Algiers University in 1992 and trained in psychiatry both at Algiers and the Univeristy of Virginia.
 After joining professor Johnson's research team in 1997, first as a fellow and later as a faculty, Dr. Tiouririne developed special expertise in pharmacological treatment of alcoholism and other drugs of abuse.
 She is well experienced with clinical trials in addiction and is very familiar with FDA regulations and good clinical practice.
 She is a principal investigator on multiple NIH funded projects and a co-investigator on multiple other NIH funded grants.

 Her special interests are medication development for the treatment of the addictions and understanding the underpinnings of drug craving associated with treatment response.
 She is an associate professor in the Department of Psychiatry and Neurobehavioral Science at UVA, as well as the director of the Center for Addictions Research and Education (UVA CARE).
 Dr. Tiouririne sees patients privately and with residents within the division of outpatient psychiatry.
 She teaches first year medical students, undergraduate students and residents and spends the rest of her time in her research clinic.

 - 2010 - Editor in Chief of Frontiers in Addictive Behaviors